AlphaGaming7780/ExtendedRadio-BepInEx/README.md

 ## Instalation
 You can download this mod directly for this GitHub or from the [C:S2 Thunderstorm mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ExtendedRadio/).

-If you download it from the GitHub, you need to put the mod folder inside the `YourGamePath/BepInEx/Plugins`
+If you download it from the GitHub or the Thunderstore page without using the mod manger, you need to put the folder named `ExtendedRadio` inside the `YourGamePath/BepInEx/Plugins` folder.

 ## Features

 - [Custom radios](https://github.com/AlphaGaming7780/ExtendedRadio/wiki/Custom-Radio)

 ## Feature roadmap
-> ❌ Radio Mode (For mod and add more customisation).
+- ❌ Radio Mode (For mod and add more customisation).
+- ❌ Loading Meta tag from the audio file.
+(Title, Author, ...)
-> ❌ Randomise the clips.
+- ❌ Randomise the clips.
-> ✔️ Custom Radio (Personal radio only).
+- ✔️ Custom Radio (Personal radio only).

 # Community